-If you, your spouse or your child gains Medicare coverage, the family member who gained coverage may drop health coverage through PEBA or enroll in the Medicare Supplemental Plan within 31 days of the date that Part A becomes effective.8 Attach a copy of the Medicare card to a Notice of Election form and give it to your benefits administrator within 31 days of the date on the confirmation letter from the Social Security Administration.
+If you, your spouse or your child gains Medicare coverage, the family member who gained coverage may drop health coverage through PEBA or enroll in the Medicare Supplemental Plan within 31 days of the date that Part A becomes effective.8 Attach a copy of the Medicare card to a Notice of Election and give it to your benefits administrator within 31 days of the date on the confirmation letter from the Social Security Administration.
 Coverage will be canceled on the effective date of the Medicare Part A coverage or, in some circumstances, the first of the month after gain of Medicare.

-A retiree, survivor or COBRA subscriber who gains Medicare Part A coverage may enroll in the Medicare Supplement Plan by submitting a Notice of Election form within 31 days of the gain of Medicare Part A coverage.
+A retiree, spouse or survivor who gains Medicare Part A coverage may enroll in the Medicare Supplement Plan by submitting a Notice of Election within 31 days of the gain of Medicare Part A coverage.
 If you are a retiree who is not eligible for Medicare, but your spouse or child is, you have the option to enroll in the Medicare Supplemental Plan.
 Family members who are not eligible for Medicare will be covered under the Standard Plan provisions.
 A COBRA subscriber who gains Medicare coverage is ineligible to continue COBRA coverage.

-8 Active employees can not enroll in the Medicare Supplemental Plan.
+8 Active employees or their dependents who become eligible for Medicare cannot enroll in the Medicare Supplemental Plan.